 A lot of people have great business ideas but do not have money to start up these businesses.
 It is true that having some money of your own, some investors or a few friends and family members who can help with money to start up is important.
-This, however, should not be an excuse of not executing your business idea and turning it into an actual business.
+This, however, should not be an excuse for not executing your business idea and turning it into an actual business.
 If you have confidence in the product or service you are intending to offer, it is very possible to start the business without money.
-If you are wondering how to start a tech company with no money for instance, below are some guidelines that can really help you.

 Get the Vision

 The first thing you need when starting a tech company is to bring the vision from your head and write it on paper.
 This gets it away from being just an idea and transforms it into something real.
 The next thing you need to do is interview a good number of potential customers, say 70 of them.
 The responses should help you in revising your canvas.
 You need to be careful in viewing the patterns of response.

 Lastly, you need to make wireframes and interview customers to get responses on what they think about it.
 Doing all this will enable you to know who your customer is and what kind of product they want and you get to do all this without money.